|Waddilove High School|

 |Grades||Ordinary and Advanced Level|

 Tel: +263-79 23611

-Waddilove High School is a Methodist Church run high school in Marondera, Zimbabwe, established in 1891 by Methodist Missionary John White.
-The school boasts of former students who were made to head the newly formed government in 1980.
+Waddilove High School is a Methodist Church run high school in Marondera, established in 1891 by Methodist Missionary John White.
+The school boasts of former students who were included to head the first government of Zimbabwe 1980.
 Amongst them were; Stanlake Samkange, Dr Herbert Ushewokunze, Dr Sydney Sekeramayi.

 The tragedy temporarily put an end to activities at Nenguwo School, but after peace had returned Reverend John White decided to reestablish Nenguwo near the shrine of Moleli and thus fulfil his dream.
 He began with six pupils, but he changed Nenguwo from an elementary primary school to a centre specialising in the training of church ministers and evangelists and later practical disciplines.
 In 1915, Sir John Waddilove donated $1 500 towards infrastructural development at Nenguwo.
 “A grateful Methodist Church then renamed the institution Waddilove, the identity by which the mission is still known today.
 To this day some buildings constructed at the time still bear silent testimony to his generosity.”
 By 1927, the enrolment at the school had risen to 405 while the highest academic level was Standard Seven.
 In 1966 an experimental scheme for teaching blind students side by side with their sighted counterparts was started, and it became such a success that some of them later went to the secondary school, which was opened in 1966.
 One of them, Pearson Nherera, eventually did A-level and proceeded to the University of Zimbabwe where he distinguished himself in the Department of Law, before going to repeat the same remarkable feat at Cambridge University.

 Several Waddilove alumni were included as ministers in the first cabinet of the independent Zimbabwe in 1980: